BlazejBartoszek/RelaxifyWebApp/README.md

 # Relaxify Web Application

-> An example of a web application that can be used by a company that rents e.g. event furniture.
+> An application for renting event equipment.
+Displays all products available in stock (names, descriptions, photos).
+It allows administrators to easily manage all content on the website, i.e. add, modify, delete products or categories.

 ## General Information
 - An application for presenting the assortment for rent.